Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Introduction

-The main contribution of the present paper is analysis of a pulse-modulated controller suggested in \cite{MPZ23} and its specialization to a realistic drug dosing problem.
+The main contribution of the present paper is an analysis of a pulse-modulated controller suggested in~\cite{MPZ23} and its specialization to a realistic drug dosing problem.
 An analytic expression for the fixed point corresponding to a desired periodic solution of the closed-loop system is provided in Theorem~\ref{pro:fp}.
-An orbital stability condition for the periodic solution in terms of the slopes of the modulation functions is provided in Theorem~\ref{th:stability}.
-This theorem also provides an upper bound for the achievable convergence rate to the periodic solution under perturbation.
-Being evaluated over a population of Wiener-structured PK/PD NMB models estimated from clinical data, a pulse-modulated dosing controller designed for the population mean model parameters is shown to exhibit acceptable performance and robustness.
+An orbital stability condition for the periodic solution in terms of the slopes of the modulation functions is proven in Theorem~\ref{th:stability}.
+This theorem also gives an upper bound for the achievable convergence rate to the periodic solution under perturbation.
+When evaluated over a population of Wiener-structured PK/PD NMB models estimated from clinical data, a pulse-modulated dosing controller designed for the population mean model parameters is shown to exhibit acceptable performance and robustness.
 It also significantly improves the incidence of NMB agent underdosing events compared to open-loop administration.

 The rest of the paper is organized as follows.
-Section~\ref{sec.NMB-intro} introduces the mathematical model of NMB employed to analyze the properties of the impulsive feedback controller along with the dataset underlying the numerical experiments in this study.
-The controller design problem at hand is mathematically formulated in Section~\ref{sec:formulation}, and the necessary background in non-smooth dynamical systems is provided in Section~\ref{sec:nonlin-dynam}.
-An evaluation of controller performance and robustness on a realistic cohort of synthetic NMB patients is presented in Section~\ref{sec:case-study}.
-Conclusions are drawn in Section~\ref{sec:conclude}, followed by technical appendices that include the proofs of theorems and lemmas.
+Section~\ref{sec:NMB-intro} introduces the mathematical model of NMB employed to analyze the properties of the impulsive feedback controller along with the dataset underlying the numerical experiments in this study.
+The controller design problem at hand is mathematically formulated in Section~\ref{sec:formulation}.
+The closed-loop dynamics are reduced to a return map and the main fixed-point and stability results are established in Section~\ref{sec:nonlin-dynam}.
+An evaluation of controller performance and robustness on a realistic cohort of NMB patients is presented in Section~\ref{sec:case-study}.
+Conclusions are drawn in Section~\ref{sec:conclude}, followed by appendices with the proofs of the theorems and lemmas.